spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/promotions-transfers/index.html.md

   - Processing: July 18 to August 1 ((promotions must be added to HRIS by July 20))
      - Effective date for promotions: 2022-08-01.
      - Communication: After fully approved in either Greenhouse or HRIS
      - After communicated 1:1 with individuals **on or after 2022-08-01**, updates can be posted publicly in #team-member-updates.
-Managers should _not_ communicate until Total Rewards communicates that the promotions are approved and uploaded to Workday..
+Managers should _not_ communicate until Total Rewards communicates that the promotions are approved and uploaded to Workday.

 - FY23-Q4:
   - Planning: September 15 to September 30